Rakovec, Bogovinje

 Rakovec (Раковец, Rakovec) is a village in the municipality of Bogovinje, North Macedonia.

 History

+Dobri Dol is attested in the 1467/68 Ottoman tax registry (defter) for the Nahiyah of Kalkandelen.
+The village had a total of 15 Christian households and 1 bachelor.

-According to the 1467-68 Ottoman defter, Rakovec appears as being largely inhabited by an Orthodox Christian Albanian population.
+According to the 1467-68 Ottoman defter, Rakovec exhibits names almost entirely belonging to the Orthodox Christian Albanian onomastic sphere.
 Due to Slavicisation, some families had a mixed Slav-Albanian anthroponomy - usually a Slavic first name and an Albanian last name or last names with Albanian patronyms and Slavic suffixes.